Introduction to Python

 En la posición 0, está el caracter MEn la posición 1, está el caracter aEn la posición 2, está el caracter xEn la posición 3, está el caracter iEn la posición 4, está el caracter mEn la posición 5, está el caracter oEn la posición 6, está el caracter FEn la posición 7, está el caracter N

-If we have two iterable objects, whose length is the same, we can iterate through both at the same time using the zip()
+If we have two iterable objects of the same length, we can iterate over both at the same time using the zip()

 method.